Daniel Day-Lewis: 2010s

 Day-Lewis portrayed Abraham Lincoln in Steven Spielberg's biopic Lincoln (2012).
 Based on the book Team of Rivals: The Political Genius of Abraham Lincoln, the film began shooting in Richmond, Virginia, in October 2011.
 Day-Lewis spent a year in preparation for the role, a time he had requested from Spielberg.
 He read over 100 books on Lincoln, and long worked with the make-up artist to achieve a physical likeness to Lincoln.
 Speaking in Lincoln's voice throughout the entire shoot, Day-Lewis asked the British crew members who shared his native accent not to chat with him.

 Spielberg said of Day-Lewis's portrayal, "I never once looked the gift horse in the mouth.
 I never asked Daniel about his process.
 I didn't want to know."
 Lincoln received critical acclaim, especially for Day-Lewis's performance.
 It also became a commercial success, grossing over $275 million worldwide.
 In November 2012, he received the BAFTA Britannia Award for Excellence in Film.
 The same month, Day-Lewis featured on the cover of Time magazine as the "World's Greatest Actor".

 At the 70th Golden Globe Awards, on 14 January 2013, Day-Lewis won his second Golden Globe Award for Best Actor, and at the 66th British Academy Film Awards on 10 February, he won his fourth BAFTA Award for Best Actor in a Leading Role.
 At the 85th Academy Awards, Day-Lewis became the first three-time recipient of the Best Actor Oscar for his role in Lincoln.
 John Hartoch, Day-Lewis's acting teacher at Bristol Old Vic theatre school, said of his former pupil's achievement:

+Shortly after winning the Oscar for Lincoln, Day-Lewis announced he would be taking a break from acting before making another film.
+After a five-year hiatus, Day-Lewis returned to the screen to star in Paul Thomas Anderson's historical drama Phantom Thread (2017).
+Set in 1950s London, Day-Lewis played an obsessive dressmaker, Reynolds Woodcock, who falls in love with a waitress (played by Vicky Krieps).
+The film and his performance were met with widespread acclaim from critics, and Day-Lewis was again nominated for the Academy Award for Best Actor.

+Prior to the film's release in June 2017, Day-Lewis announced that he was retiring from acting.
+In a November 2017 interview, Day-Lewis stated: "I need to believe in the value of what I'm doing.
+The work can seem vital, irresistible, even.
+And if an audience believes it, that should be good enough for me.
+But, lately, it isn't."